-Mirasol signed an Option Agreement with Golden Opportunity Resources Corp., later renamed Silver Sands for its Virginia Silver Deposit on May 20, 2020.
-Prior to termination of the Option Agreement, Silver Sands funded more than US\$3.4 million in exploration advancing the Virginia Deposit, including over 10,250m of diamond drilling, 2,300m of trenching and 190km of IP Electric geophysics.
+Mirasol signed an Option Agreement with Golden Opportunity Resources Corp., later renamed Silver Sands, for its Virginia Silver Deposit on May 20, 2020.
+Prior to termination of the Option Agreement, Silver Sands funded more than US\$3.4 million in exploration, including over 10,250m of diamond drilling, 2,300m of trenching and 190 km of IP Electric geophysics.

 Discovered by Mirasol in 2009, the Virginia Silver Deposit hosts a high-grade, intermediate sulfidation epithermal style mineralization in a series of prominent outcropping vein-breccias associated with a rhyolitic volcanic flow dome field.
 Mirasol completed a series of drill programs from 2010 to 2012 for 23,318m of diamond drilling in 223 holes, designed to test the potential of the mineralized structures to a maximum depth of 266m.
-In 2016 the Company filed an amended NI 43-101 Resource Estimate defining seven outcropping bodies of high-grade Ag mineralization, constrained2 within conceptual pits, with an indicated mineral resource of 11.9 million ounces of Ag at 310 g/t Ag and a further inferred mineral resource of 3.1 million ounces of Ag at 207 g/t Ag (see amended NI 43 -101 technical report titled "Amended Technical Report, Virginia Project, Santa Cruz Province, Argentina - Initial Silver Mineral Resource Estimate" dated February 29, 2016, prepared by D. Earnest and M. Lechner and filed on SEDAR).
+In 2016 the Company filed an amended NI 43-101 Resource Estimate defining seven outcropping bodies of high-grade Ag mineralization, constrained within conceptual pits, with an indicated mineral resource of 11.9 million ounces of Ag at 310 g/t Ag and a further inferred mineral resource of 3.1 million ounces of Ag at 207 g/t